liutiantian233/CPP-Project/Wrong book/README.md

 - it is a sequence
 - it consists **only** of a series of keys
 - requires a single template type to make a variable of type `map`

+# operator *

+**True**

+- as a binary operation it represents multiply
+- in a declaration it represents a pointer type
+- as a unary operation it represents dereference
+- in the expression `1 * 2` it represents multiplication

+**False**

+- in the declaration `long* p` it represents dereferencing of a pointer
+- in `cout << *p`, the * represents the creation of a pointer variable p
+- as a unary operation it represents size_of
+- in a declaration it represents a reference type